Find Grad Schools

 Time Management: Managing one’s own time and the time of others.

-There were about 259,600 jobs for Public Relations Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 259,600 jobs in the United States for Public Relations Specialist.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Public Relations Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 28,200 job openings in this field each year.
+There will be an estimated 28,200 positions for PR Specialist per year.

 undefined